 Yesterday I showed how to sew the

-under, whoops top collar to the facing unit, and sewing the under collar to the outer shell is done in exactly the same way – by matching notches and ensuring those endpoints are exact.
+under, top collar to the facing unit, and sewing the under collar to the outer shell is done in exactly the same way – by matching notches and ensuring those endpoints are exact.

-Now you should have an outer shell with under collar attached:
+By now you should have an outer shell with under collar attached:

 And a facing unit with top collar attached: